dvdmgl/django-pg-fts/docs/index.rst

 Welcome to django-pg-fts's documentation!
 =========================================

-Implementation PostgeSQL for Full Text Search for Django >= 1.7
+Implementation PostgeSQL for Full Text Search for Django 1.7, taking advantage of new features Migrations and Custom Lookups

 Features:
 ---------